synw/django-instant/docs/src/install.rst

 - Python: 29.57 seconds
 - Go: 14.44 seconds

-Note: this test uses the standard broadcast function so that each new event sent makes an new connection to Centrifugo.
+Note: this test uses the standard publish function so that each new event sent makes an new connection to Centrifugo.
-A batch send option is on the todo list: a go module runing one goroutine per event should be lightning fast at the job.

 Templates
 ~~~~~~~~~